thudep/award-cert-printer/README.md

 ### Run the script

-There are three ways to run the script.
+There are two ways to run the script.
 Here are some examples, and you can use `-h` to show the help message.

 #### 1. Use the default secret(stored in `secret.txt`) to generate the sha1